-The Content Delivery Network aka CDN is the cluster network connected to each other to serve the static files from the closest data center to the end-user.
-The WordPress has it’s own CDN network known as Photon CDN that sync and serve the images from the WordPress blog.
+The Content Delivery Network, aka CDN, is the cluster network connected to serve the static files from the closest data center to the end-user.
+WordPress has its CDN network known as Photon CDN that syncs and serves the images from the WordPress blog.

 However, officially WordPress Photon CDN needs a Jetpack Plugin to support free CDN.
 But, most WordPress bloggers and developers do not prefer installing Jetpack as it’s too heavy.
-Hence, a lot of WordPress users miss the chance to use this free CDN service.
+Hence, many WordPress users miss the chance to use this free CDN service.

-In this article, we are going to learn how to set up the CDN Enabler plugin to use the WordPress Photon CDN address for serving the images via free CDN without installing the Jetpack module.
+In this article, we will learn how to set up the CDN Enabler plugin to use the WordPress Photon CDN address for serving the images via free CDN without installing the Jetpack module.

-Let’s dive into setting up the free WordPress Photon CDN for media images without Jetpack plugin —
+Let’s dive into setting up the free WordPress Photon CDN for media images without the Jetpack plugin —

 What is WordPress Photon CDN?

-WordPress Photon CDN is the free image content delivery network that serves the locally uploaded images from the nearest data center server that is spread across the globe.
+WordPress Photon CDN is the free image content delivery network that serves the locally uploaded images from the nearest data center server spread across the globe.

-Say suppose my server is hosted at New York data center and a blog reader accessing the files from Sydney.
-This is quite a long distance for static files to travel, hence the website load time will increase significantly.
+Suppose my server is hosted at the New York data center, and a blog reader is accessing the files from Sydney.
+This is long distance for static files to travel; hence the website load time will increase significantly.

-But, when we are using CDN service like WordPress Photon CDN for images.
-The static image files are synced across all WordPress data center.
-Now when the same reader access the files from Sydney, WordPress will try to access the static image from the nearest data center instead of our server location i.e. New York.
+But, when we use a CDN service like WordPress Photon CDN for images.
+The static image files are synced across all WordPress data centers.
+Now when the same reader access the files from Sydney, WordPress tries to access the static image from the nearest data center instead of our server location, i.e., New York.

 Hence, improving the site load speed and thus the user experience.